NOVEMBER 26th SERVICE Passcode required: NH^YP*A2

 Acknowledgments

 - Welcome to our visitors.
 Please take a moment to sign our guest book in the narthex.
+Feel free to include your address and email to receive information on what’s happening at Good Shepherd.
 You are always welcomed here!

 _____________________